NAME

 DESCRIPTION

 virt-df is a command line tool to display free space on virtual machine filesystems.
-Unlike other tools, it doesn't just display the amount of space allocated to a virtual machine, but can look inside the virtual machine to see how much space is really being used.
+Unlike other tools, it doesn't just display the size of disk allocated to a virtual machine, but can look inside disk images to see how much space is really being used.

-If used without any arguments, virt-df checks with libvirt to get a list of all active and inactive guests, and performs a df-type operation on each one in turn, printing out the results.
+If used without any -a or -d arguments, virt-df checks with libvirt to get a list of all active and inactive guests, and performs a df-type operation on each one in turn, printing out the results.

-If used with any argument(s), virt-df performs a df-type operation on either the single named libvirt domain, or on the disk image(s) listed on the command line (which must all belong to a single VM).
+If any -a or -d arguments are specified, virt-df performs a df-type operation on either the single named libvirt domain, or on the disk image(s) listed on the command line (which must all belong to a single VM).
 In this mode (with arguments), virt-df will only work for a single guest.
 If you want to run on multiple guests, then you have to invoke virt-df multiple times.

 OPTIONS